rakudayo/consciousness/README.markdown

 ## Motivation

 The reason I am investigating these phenomena is mostly from personal interest.
-I have never experienced an OBE or Near Death Experience, however I have had a few experiences that I could not explain.
+Before starting this experiment, I had never experienced an OBE or Near Death Experience, however I had a few experiences that I could not explain.

 One memory which stands out in particular was when I was driving home from high school late at night through the Indiana country-side.
 I was eager to get home and speeding a bit.
 Suddenly, I had the thought that I should slow down, otherwise I would not be able to stop if a cat ran out in front of my car.
 I remember specifically thinking "cat".
 I continued on at that speed and about 30 seconds later a cat (or possibly a rabbit) darted out in front of me and I still remember feeling the car wheels running over it.